-Frank specializes in the jury trials of civil cases and is considered by his peers to be a master at his craft.
+Frank specializes in the jury trials of civil cases.
 His practice has been focused for several decades on representing individuals who have suffered death or life-changing injuries from medical or drug errors, defective products or crashes of trucks, boats, cars and aircraft.
 His experience and success at jury trials has led him to represent and try cases for defendants in death and property damage matters from environmental causes, as well as property damage from alleged toxic substance exposure arising from contamination.

 Frank has also represented defense clients in products liability and legal malpractice where a trial involves claims of such significance that they amount to a bet the company on the outcome of the litigation.
 In these potentially catastrophic situations for businesses, Frank is the go-to guy when the case actually needs to be tried before a jury and the alternatives to success at trial are dire for the company involved.

 Frank was inducted as a member of the American College of Trial Lawyers in 2004 and has served as the Chairman for the New Jersey Chapter of the College.
 Admission to The College, a national organization is by invitation only.
 Membership is limited to 1% of the lawyers in any state.
 Invitation to membership is extended only to those lawyers recognized as outstanding by their peers in the actual trial of jury cases.

 Frank brings not only legal skills, but the empathy, compassion and wisdom required to help families and/or companies in dealing with catastrophic situations.
 Frank volunteered for no fee to represent the families of two of the pilots who perished in the 9-11 terror attack.
 Frank always places his clients best interests first and foremost as he focuses on achieving results that will be best for the individual needs of the client or company.